-Today’s presentation, the Quick KPI Chart will give you lots and lots of help if the phrase key performance indicator is not new to you.
+Today’s presentation, the Quick KPI Chart, will help you if the phrase key performance indicator is not new to you.

-Small, Simple, Smart, Quick are the words that first come to mind when we think about an excel template or excel dashboard.
+Small, Simple, Smart, and Quick are the words that first come to mind when we think about an excel dashboard.

 Quick KPI Chart – In motion

 We’ll show you how cool this solution is.
-Take a closer look at this little animation!
-Only one number needed to be changed and the chart becomes dynamic.
+Then, take a closer look at this little animation!
+Only one number needed to be changed, and the chart became dynamic.

-It is important to note that every single chart containing of 10×10 small squares.
+It is important to note that every single chart contains 10×10 small squares.
 We have formatted them not to show the grid.
-The first KPI cell’s value is now set to 25%, let’s see what will happen after this!
+Set the first KPI to 25%, and let’s see what will happen after this!

-To create quick kpi chart just written in formula on the left hand side table checks how can the given number be (25) created for the chart.
-In this example the value of the ‘Horizontal Lines’ are 10 so it colors the first line of the mini chart (that is the 10×10 squares) all the way.
+To create a quick kpi chart, write the formula on the left-hand side table to check how the given number can be (25) designed for the chart.
+In this example, the value of the ‘Horizontal Lines’ is ten, so it colors the first line of the mini chart (that is, the 10×10 squares).

 KPI Chart Formulas

-If we follow the formula, than the E7 cell works in a similar way.
-It can be seen that by the given amount the value is 10 again, so the second line of the chart is needed to be colored fully.
-The interesting thing starts at the third column (namely in the E8 cell).
+If we follow the formula, then the E7 cell works similarly.
+However, it can be seen that the value is 10 again by the given amount, so the second line of the chart needs to be colored fully.
+Interestingly, the third column (namely in the E8 cell) starts.

-Because the given KPI value is 25 we can’t color the third row of the chart fully because we would cover 30 little squares.
-The value in the E8 cell is 5, this is how we get the result seen on the picture, and this means that from left to right we will color green 25 little squares/units.
+Because the given KPI value is 25, we can’t color the third row of the chart fully because we would cover 30 little squares.
+So the value in the E8 cell is 5; this is how we get the result seen in the picture, which means that from left to right, we will color 25 small squares/units green.

-Have you thought that with a help of such simple formula (and choosing the appropriate chart) so quickly we solve this task?
-To tell you the truth we – the site administrators – were surprised by this solution, although you know we didn’t start to learn Excel yesterday.
+Have you thought we solved this task with the help of such a simple formula (and choosing the appropriate chart) so quickly?
+Of course, the site administrators – were surprised by this solution, although we didn’t start to learn Excel yesterday.

-The G7 – G10 cells belonging to KPI2 indicator, to the 48% are generated by a similar principle previously introduced.
-To display the 48% value we color 48 little square, so 4×10, and 8 in the fifth row.
+The G7 – G10 cells belonging to the KPI2 indicator, 48%, are generated by a similar principle previously introduced.
+To display the 48% value, we color 48 tiny squares, so 4×10 and 8 in the fifth row.

 You can apply the quick kpi chart in many business situations.
-Can be created in minutes a mini chart capable of displaying more key performance indicator and with the help of this you can build an excel dashboard.
+Using a mini chart, you can display more key performance indicators, and with the help of this, you can build an excel dashboard.
 Check our gauge chart and waffle chart section too!
 OK, do not hesitate to download our latest excel solution!